 This logic prevents the total supply airflow from exceeding Vcool-max, which could create diffuser noise problems.

 The CO2 control loop output shall reset both the occupied minimum airflow setpoint Vmin* and the population component of the required breathing zone outdoor airflow Vbz-P* in parallel.
 Vmin* shall be reset from the zone minimum airflow setpoint Vmin at 0% loop output up to maximum cooling airflow setpoint VCO2-max at 100% loop output.
-Vbz-P* shall be reset from 0 /s0 cfm at 0% loop output up to the Vbz-P at 100% loop output.
+Vbz-P* shall be reset from [UNITS [0 L/s] [0 cfm]] at 0% loop output up to the Vbz-P at 100% loop output.
 See Figure 5.2.1.3-2.